Police searching for pickup truck involved in North Austin hit-and-run

-AUSTIN, Texas — The Austin Police Department (APD) is asking for the public’s assistance in locating a pickup truck involved in a hit-and-run on Monday morning that left a victim in critical condition.
+AUSTIN, Texas — The Austin Police Department (APD) is asking for the public’s assistance in locating a pickup truck involved in a hit-and-run that left a victim in critical condition.

 Police said a preliminary investigation revealed a pedestrian was hit by a pickup truck traveling south on the service road.
 The driver left the scene and did not stop or call 911.

 The suspect vehicle is described as possibly a Chevrolet Silverado or GMC Sierra, dark in color.
-It is damaged to the front end due to the crash.
+It has damage to the front end due to the crash.

 Anyone with any information is asked to contact APD at 512-472-8477.
 A reward of up to $1,000 may be available for any information that leads to an arrest.